Ruthenium anti-cancer drugs: NAMI

-NAMI {Na[trans-RuCl4](DMSO)(imida)]} and NAMI-A {H2Im[trans-RuCl4(DMSO)HIm[imidH] are the most-stable ruthenium-based anti-cancer drugs.
+NAMI {Na[trans-RuCl4](DMSO)(imida)]} and NAMI-A {H2Im[trans-RuCl4(DMSO)HIm[imidH] are salts that were investigated as anti-cancer drugs.
 NAMI-A is considered a pro-drug and is inactive at physiological pH of 7.4.
 Cancer cells generally contain a lower oxygen concentration as well as higher levels of glutathione and a lower pH than normal tissues creating a reducing environment.
 Upon entering cancer cells NAMI-A is activated by the reduction of Ru(III) to Ru(II) to form the active anti-cancer agent.

 KP1019

-KP1019, a salt of trans-tetrachlorobis(indazole)ruthenate(III), has entered clinical trials.
-KP1019 has an octahedral structure with two trans N-donor indazole and four chloride ligands in the equatorial plane.
+KP1019, trans-tetrachlorobis(indazole)ruthenate(III), has an octahedral structure with two trans N-donor indazole and four chloride ligands in the equatorial plane.
 It has a low solubility in water, which makes it difficult to transport in the bloodstream.
 Instead KP1339 is used as a preparation of KP1019 in clinical trials, since it has a better solubility as a sodium salt.

-Proteins and other N-donors are good binding partners for KP1019.
+KP1019 reacts with proteins and other N-donors.

 Especially transferrin and albumin are good binding partners.
 The overall method of action for KP1019 needs to be supported further.

 Tumor cells have a high requirement of iron, which results in a large concentration of transferrin.
-Ru(III) complexes bind to transferrin and proposed to interfere with iron uptake.
+Ru(III) complexes bind to transferrin and are proposed to interfere with iron uptake.